ethsteel/pm/Templates/EIP-Complexity-Assessment.md

 - 0. No pre-existing tests are affected by this change.
 - 1. Minor subset of existing tests are affected by this change.
-- 2. Considreable subset of existing tests are affected by this change but involves a contrived category of tests.
+- 2. Considerable subset of existing tests are affected by this change but involves only a contrived category of tests.
 - 3. Major subset of existing tests are affected, including diverse category of tests (benchmarks, static, multiple forks, etc.).

 #### Transition-tool interface changes